May 27, 2020 | 5149

 “So, Richard, what do you think about the p-value?”

 (If you don’t know what p-value is, that’s fine.
-P-value is a mathematical way to show how significant a difference is in a hypothetical model.
-I probably have just given the worst ever explanation of a p-value.)
+P-value is a mathematical way to show how significant is the difference.
+I probably have just given the worst ever explanation of p-value.)

 “Look, the only thing p-value is going to complement is your intelligence.”
 (Sir Richard Peto)